finkusuma-dev/fem-recipe-page/README.md

   <img src="./_docs/li_apply_margin_padding.jpg" width="300">

 - Nutrition list: Use `flex` with `flex-wrap` on `dl` element and set `dt` and `dd` to `50%` width.
 And then set the inline padding for both elements according to their size in Figma.
+- TODO: list-item element (marker position): Make the marker stretch along with the list item height.

 ## CSS Issues